 Uncovering Your Constitution

 You were born with a unique combination of Vata, Pitta, and Kapha in your body.
-Your knowledge and understanding of this unique combination are important in optimizing your health, well-being, and immunity.
+Knowledge and understanding of this unique combination are vital in optimizing your health, well-being, and immunity.

 To begin your journey, you can practice self-study by taking a Dosha quiz online and reading books and articles (like this one).
-You can also start to notice the qualities in Nature around you and in your body and mind.
+You can also start noticing the qualities in Nature around you and your body and mind.
 Pause and ask yourself from time to time: What are the qualities of this moment?

-Another great step for deeper understanding, customizing, and optimizing your health is to consult with an Ayurveda Health Coach during one-on-one coaching and/or group coaching.
+Another excellent step for deeper understanding, customizing, and optimizing your health is consulting with an Ayurveda Health Coach during one-on-one or group coaching.